 Use of pre-acquisition losses

-In Germany, tax losses may be carried forward indefinitely for trade tax on income and personal or corporate income tax purposes.
-Personal or corporate income tax losses may also be carried back to the previous fiscal year, up to a maximum of EUR1 million.
+In Germany, tax losses may be carried forward indefinitely for trade tax on income and personal or CIT purposes.
+Personal or CIT losses may also be carried back to the previous fiscal year, up to a maximum of EUR1 million.

 The use of tax loss carry forwards is restricted by a minimum taxation scheme.
 Only EUR1 million plus 60 percent of the taxpayer’s current year income in excess of EUR1 million can be offset against tax loss carry forwards.
-The restriction applies to both corporate income tax and trade tax.
+The restriction applies to both CIT and trade tax.
+The recent temporary adjustments regarding tax loss carryback have already been addressed above (see ‘Recent developments’).

 The use of pre-acquisition losses is restricted by the general change of control rules.
-These rules lead to a partial forfeiture of loss carry forwards where more than 25 percent of the shares in a corporation are acquired by a buyer, a purchasing group or related parties within a period of 5 years.
 Where more than 50 percent of the shares are acquired, all loss carry forwards are forfeited.
-The rules apply to any direct or indirect change in the shareholder structure, so the acquisition of a multinational group at the top holding level may also lead to a forfeiture of losses in a German group company (see ‘Recent developments’).
+The rules apply to any direct or indirect change in the shareholder structure, so the acquisition of a multinational group at the top holding level may also lead to a forfeiture of losses in a German group company.

 The forfeiture of losses on a change of control, however, does not apply up to the amount of the domestic built-in gains of the loss company transferred.
 Therefore, tax loss carry forwards are only forfeited to the extent the losses carried forward exceed the transferee’s domestic built-in gains in the business assets at the time of the detrimental change of control.